Skip to main content

 OCM BOCES and Micron Introduce Cortland-Area Eighth Graders to STEM Careers

-Cortland-area eighth grade students were introduced to careers in the Science, Technology, Engineering and Mathematics (STEM) fields through the second of two spring events hosted by Onondaga-Cortland-Madison (OCM) BOCES and Micron Technology.
+Cortland-area eighth grade students were recently introduced to careers in the Science, Technology, Engineering and Mathematics (STEM) fields through the second of two spring events hosted by Onondaga-Cortland-Madison (OCM) BOCES and Micron Technology Inc.

-The event was organized and emceed by Landon Loeber, STEM Outreach and Student Engagement Coordinator for Micron, and Amanda Viel, Ed.D., Director of Instructional Support Services at OCM BOCES, and offered students a full day of fun, hands-on activities and a glimpse into the world of Micron.
+The event, held April 25, was organized and emceed by Landon Loeber, STEM Outreach and Student Engagement Coordinator for Micron, and Amanda Viel, Ed.D., Director of Instructional Support Services at OCM BOCES, and offered students a full day of fun, hands-on activities and a glimpse into the world of Micron.

 The day kicked off with an introduction by Loeber and a Zoom panel discussion with Micron employees based in Idaho, Virginia and Georgia through which students learned about several career opportunities within the company—from marketing to engineering.